YoRyan/mailrise/README.rst

 ===========

 Mailrise is an SMTP server that converts the emails it receives into `Apprise <https://github.com/caronc/apprise>`_ notifications.
+The intended use case is as an email relay for a home lab or network.
 By accepting ordinary email, Mailrise enables Linux servers, Internet of Things devices, surveillance systems, and outdated software to gain access to the full suite of 60+ notification services supported by Apprise.

 A Mailrise daemon is configured with a list of Apprise `configuration files <https://github.com/caronc/apprise/wiki/config_yaml>`_.